Speedup of Distributed Algorithms for Power Graphs in the CONGEST Model: Distance- coloring with colors in rounds

 For a graph $G$, given an $O(\Delta)$-defective $O(\Delta^2)$-coloring of $G^2$, we would like to produce an $O(\Delta)$-arbdefective $O(\Delta)$-coloring of $G^2$ within $O(\Delta)$ rounds.
 The algorithm is as follows:

-This algorithm is based on \cite{BEG18}.
+This algorithm extends the ideas of \cite{BEG18} to work in $G^2$ in the CONGEST model.
 In that paper the authors devised an $O(\sqrt{\Delta})$-arbdefective $O(\sqrt{\Delta})$-coloring algorithm for $G$ with $O(\sqrt{\Delta} + \log^* n)$ rounds.
-The main idea of the algorithm is to count the number of conflicts of a vertex, which is the number of neighbors that have the same color as the vertex in a certain round.
-The original AG algorithm proceeds for $O(\sqrt{\Delta})$ rounds, and selects the round with the smallest number of conflicts.
+The main idea of the algorithm is as follows.
+In each round, each vertex counts how many of its neighbors have the same color as its own.
+The number of such neighbors is the {\em number of conflicts}.
+If a vertex has too many conflicts, it selects a new color, using a certain function.
+Otherwise, the vertex finalizes its color.
+The original algorithm (see Section 6 in \cite{BEG18}) proceeds for $O(\sqrt{\Delta})$ rounds, and selects the round with the smallest number of conflicts.
 By the pigeonhole principle, there must be a round in which the number of color conflicts is at most $O(\sqrt{\Delta})$.
-However, this algorithm is wasteful in the case of $G^2$ when executed in the CONGEST model.
-Therefore, we use a modification on Algorithm \ref{AG2D} to produce fast arbdefective colorings.
-Instead of receiving one bit from each neighbor in order to compute the number of conflicts with these neighbor, each vertex collects information about conflicts from its $2$-hop-neighborhoods.
-This is done using the BFS tree of radius $2$ rooted at the vertex.
-If the total number of 2-distance conflicts is below a predefined $t$, the vertex finalizes the current color.
-For any $t$, $1 < t < \Delta^2$, this stage running time is $O(\frac{\Delta^2}{t})$ and it produces an $O(t)$-arbdefective $O(\frac{\Delta^2}{t})$-coloring of $G^2$.
-Choosing $t = O(\Delta)$ will result in the running time $O(\Delta)$ and produce an $O(\Delta)$-arbdefective $O(\Delta)$-coloring.
-See pseudocode below.
+However, computing the number of conflicts with all $2$-hop-neighbors is expensive, since each original round can take up to $O(\Delta)$ rounds, when applied in a straightforward way to $G^2$.
+To improve this, each vertex collects information about conflicts from its $2$-hop-neighborhood in a bit-efficient manner.
+Specifically, a vertex receives from each of its 1-hop neighbors the number of conflicts it has with 2-hop-neighbors, instead of lists of their colors.
+During the execution of the algorithm, in each iteration the conflicts are counted, and if the total number of 2-distance conflicts is below a predefined $t$, the vertex finalizes the current color.
+For any $t \in [1, \Delta^2]$, this stage requires $O(\frac{\Delta^2}{t})$ time and it results in $O(t)$-arbdefective $O(\frac{\Delta^2}{t})$-coloring of $G^2$.
+Setting $t = O(\Delta)$ results in $O(\Delta)$-arbdefective $O(\Delta)$-coloring in time $O(\Delta)$.
+See pseudocode of Algorithms 2 - 3 below.
+(Each color in an initial $O(\Delta^2)$-coloring is represented by an ordered pair $\langle a, b \rangle$, where $a,b \in O(\Delta)$.
+When Algorithm 3 terminates, the resulting color resides in the $b$-coordinate, and it is in the range $[0,1,...,O(\Delta)]$.)
+Next, we analyze Algorithm 3.